advanced-computer-lab-2023/YKHO-Pharmacy/README.md

    - Centralized access to order histories for patients to provide better-informed care.

 7. **Medication Ordering:**
-   - User-friendly system for patients to order prescribed medications from the integrated pharmacy.
+   - User-friendly system for patients to order medications from the integrated pharmacy.

 8. **Search Functionality:**
    - Efficient search capabilities to help users find specific medicines.